Olga Morozova: Career

 Morozova's playing career was cut short in 1977 because of the USSR's policy against allowing their athletes to compete with South Africans.
 At this point, she retired early from the professional tour.
 Morozova then began a coaching career.
 She became head coach of the Soviet Union ladies squad through the 1980s leading the Soviets to their first appearance in a Federation Cup Final (1988, losing to Czechoslovakia).
 Morozova also helped pioneer the creation of the Kremlin Cup.

 In 1990, the LTA hired Morozova as head of girls tennis, based at the national performance centre in Bisham Abbey, UK.
 Morozova became a fixture in UK tennis for much of the 1990s.
-In December 1996, in a Russian interview, she noted a key difference in approach towards sport between the two countries, England and Russia: "For them [the English], sport-wise participation is considered more important than winning.
+In December 1996, in a Russian interview, she noted a key difference in the approach to sport between the UK and Russia: "For them [the English], participation is considered more important than winning.
 They fancy Coubertin a lot.
-For us, [ethnic] Russians, it is still more important to win".
+For us, Russians, it is still important to win".
+Andy Murray has subsequently mentioned that she coached him when he was "12, 13 years old".

-In the 1990s, Morozova preferred to joke about the difference in tennis players' pay between the 1970s and 1990s: "I'm upset to the least because I wasn't paid at all."
-Her former compatriot and player, as a coach — Larisa Savchenko — also had a similar perspective, stating in 2021 the following: "The daily subsistence was 'decent'.
-Back then, all the other [USSR] sports trolled us: 'Here we are, tennis!
-They have $25 a day, and we have only $5'."

-In 2003, she began working individually with notable players, including Elena Dementieva, Svetlana Kuznetsova, Sergiy Stakhovsky and Laura Robson.
-Morozova has been widely credited as one of the few successful female coaches to work at the very highest levels of the tour.
+In 2003, Morozova began working individually with notable players, including amongst others Elena Dementieva, Svetlana Kuznetsova, Sergiy Stakhovsky, Laura Robson and more recently Harriet Dart.
+Morozova has been widely credited as one of the few female coaches to work at the very highest levels of the tour.

 In 1998, she was awarded the Sarah Palfrey Danzig Trophy for character, sportsmanship, manners, spirit of cooperation, and contribution to the growth of the game as well as the help she rendered to professional players and junior players.

 In 2000, the Russian Tennis Federation awarded Morozova the honour of Russian Tennis Player of the Twentieth Century.

+Morozova's husband is Viktor Roubanov (1971 champion of Moscow in singles), and he also was one of the first coaches of Anna Kournikova.
+He also coached Shirli-Ann Siddall during her first breakthrough — winning a match in the Wimbledon main draw — period.